Jiraiya05/Jiraiya05/README.md

 Full Stack Developer
 --------------------

-I have been into coding for 4+ years now.
+I have been into coding for nearly 4 years now.
 I love finding real time solutions to problems with the help of my code.
-Currently, I am working as a Senior Software Engineer in a MNC.
+Currently, I am working as a SDE-III in a MNC.

 * 🌍  I'm based in Noida
 * 🖥️  See my portfolio at [Nakesh Parashar](http://nakeshparashar.in)